KMouris/BC_calc_SSIIM/README.md

 # BC_calc_SSIIM

-Routines to calculate boundary conditions for SSIIM2 numerical software
+Routines to calculate boundary conditions for SSIIM2 numerical software even for long-term simulations like different climate scenarios.
+Code enables the implementation of different operation strategies in order to calculate the outflow through the turbine or spillway.

 ## Requirements